Jamonygr/azure-landing-zone-lab/wiki/book.md

 ## How to read this guide
 - **Part 1 – Orientation:** What lives where, how state and providers are set up, and how to flip the big feature toggles.
 - **Part 2 – Terraform logic:** How values flow from `terraform.tfvars` into locals, modules, and resources; how dependencies are expressed; and how optional components are wired.
-- **Part 3 – Modules and landing zones:** What each module deploys and how the hub/spoke/on-prem pieces fit together.
+- **Part 3 - Modules and landing zones:** What each module deploys and how the hub/spoke/on-prem pieces fit together.
-- **Part 4 – CI/CD pipeline:** How the GitHub Actions workflow is structured, what each job does, and how composite actions work.
+- **Part 4 - CI/CD pipeline:** How the GitHub Actions workflow is structured, what each job does, and how composite actions work.
-- **Part 5 – Operating the lab:** Running plans and applies, cost controls, troubleshooting, and testing.
+- **Part 5 - Operating the lab:** Running plans and applies, cost controls, troubleshooting, and testing.
+- **Part 10 - Certification alignment:** How the lab maps to AZ-104, AZ-305, and AZ-400 skills.
+- **Part 11 - Certification lab workbook:** A long-form checklist to practice each certification track.

 ---